apache/myfaces-homepage/core40.md

 Upcoming implementation of the Jakarta Faces 4.0 specification.

-4.0 is based on 2.3-next and is a completely new version and codebase (compared to 3.0 or older).
-It also comes with a Quarkus extension.
+4.0 is based on 2.3-next and is a completely new version and codebase (compared to 3.0 or 2.3).
 We removed shared modules, dependencies, removed unused code, unified code, cleanup everything.
-It will be the base of the upcoming JSF 4.0.

 What are the benefits compared to our older versions?
 * 1MB less size (including dependencies)
 * No dependencies